publicsite/MyixOS/README.md

 This much is true.

 Which brings us to the next point.
-The more dependencies developers add to the software listed in the buildToolchain script, the bigger the requirements for building GNU/Linux as a whole becomes.
+The more dependencies developers add to the software listed in the buildToolchain and buildBase scripts, the bigger the requirements for building GNU/Linux as a whole becomes.
 A minimal operating system on a bad day can take that entire day to compile.
 So let this be a warning to the GNU/Linux software ecosystem.